dinhngockhanh/dinhngockhanh.github.io/_projects/project_CIN_inference.md

 It has been accepted that many cancers are driven by point mutations, which affect one or a few nucleotides at specific locations in the genome.
 However, some cancers have been known to be driven mostly by copy number aberrations (CNAs).
-A normal cell is expected to have one copy of allele A and another copy of allele B, so we define the copy number of either allele to be 1.
+A normal cell is expected to have one copy of allele A and another copy of allele B, for which we say the copy number of either allele is 1.
 The total copy number is then their sum, which equals 2.
 The frequency of each allele is its copy number divided by the total copy number, which is 0.5 for both A and B.
 Minor/major allele fraction is defined as the minimum and maximum, respectively, of the allele-specific allele frequencies.
 When CNAs occur, entire genomic regions change their total copy number and/or allele-specific frequencies.
-For instance, if the cell gains another copy of allele A, then the total copy number is 3, with frequencies 2/3 for allele A and 1/3 for allele B.
+For instance, if the cell gains another copy of allele A, then the total copy number is 3, with major allele fraction 2/3 (allele A) and minor allele fraction 1/3 (allele B).
 Chromosomal instability (CIN) is said to occur when a tumor exhibits a high number of CNAs.

 Recent developments in single-cell DNA-sequencing have provided an unparalleled view into the diversity and ongoing evolution within a tumor.
 Direct Library Development+ (DLP+), developed by the [Sohrab Shah Lab](https://www.mskcc.org/research-areas/labs/sohrab-shah), is capable of producing genomic information for tens of thousands of cells, without bias due to amplification or non-uniform coverage {% cite laks2019clonal %}.
-Using DLP+, researchers have uncovered varying degrees of CIN in different cancers, both between patients with the same tumor characteristic and across different cancer types.
+Using DLP+, researchers have uncovered varying levels of CIN in different cancers, both between patients with the same tumor characteristic and across different cancer types.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">